osmandvc/react-upload-control/packages/core/README.md

 ### FileUploadControl

-The main component that provides the file upload interface.
+The default component that provides the file upload interface with a FileList and FileDropArea.

 ```tsx
 <FileUploadControl